Navigation Home - AA-Fishing Lakes Fish

 Outlook: Very Good

 The Colorado Parks and Wildlife regularly stocks 10' rainbow trout to maintain a thriving fishery here.
-The diet of rainbow trout consists of insects, small fishes and crustaceans.
-Anglers are catching decent rainbows while trolling, or casting from a boat or along the many sections of accessible shore, using flies or small lures, imitating their natural food.
+The diet of these trout consists of insects, small fishes and crustaceans.
+Anglers catch decent rainbows while trolling, or casting from a boat, as well as from the bank along the many sections of accessible shoreline.
 The Army Corps of Engineers recommends Doll Mountain, the Dam site, Woodring Branch, Ridgeway and others for bank fishing.
-Small spinners, miniature crankbaits and miniature swimbaits are catching rainbows, as are nightcrawlers, salmon eggs and other prepared baits.
+Small spinners, miniature crankbaits and miniature swimbaits catch rainbows, as do nightcrawlers, salmon eggs, PowerBait, and other prepared baits.

 Walleye